 Adopt the ”Walk in the door rule.”
 No matter what your day has been like, always tell your family/friends/cat about the best thing that happened that day as soon as you walk in the door27.
 That is a powerful little habit that can transform the way you communicate with your loved ones.

 Use ”temptation bundling.”
 I used to loath housekeeping chores until I found this simple strategy28.
 What you do is couple something you need to do with something you want to do.
-These days, I actually look forward to doing laundry (something I need to do) because it means I get to listen to an awesome audiobook (something I want to do)., and they’ll become much easier to do.
+These days, I actually look forward to doing laundry (something I need to do) because it means I get to listen to an awesome audiobook (something I want to do).
+Combine your chores with a reward, and they’ll become much easier to do.

 Do a 5-minute declutter.
-Spendgetting rid of some clutter.
+Spend just a couple of minutes a day getting rid of some clutter.
 That could be physical clutter like clothes and stuff you never use or digital clutter like icons and apps that are filling your screens.
 Delete, throw it out, or give it away.

 Practice ”voluntary discomfort.”
 Do something every day that makes you uncomfortable.
 Underdress for cold weather, go without a meal, sleep without a pillow, or something that brings discomfort29.
-You’ll get better at doing things you don’t want to do and that, as it happens, is.
+You’ll get better at doing things you don’t want to do and that, as it happens, is the key to success.